Escaping a Polygon: Multiple Escapers and Pursuers

 The main idea is that $R$ is chosen so that if a pursuer can guard the vertical projection of a threat point in time to prevent the victory of the escaper at that point, they cannot reach any of the subsequent projections of threat points in time.
 Then, each pursuer can only prevent the victory of the escaper at a single threat point.
 Because there are $m+1$ threat points, the escaper wins.
 We proceed with the details.
 At a threat point $u_i$, the escaper can win by running at $u_i'$ if there are no pursuers within $r \delta$ distance from $u_i'$.
 We make the distance between consecutive threat point $d = \frac{2r\delta+\eps}{1-r}$ for some $\eps>0$ determined later, so that, while the escaper travels $d$, the distance traveled by pursuers is $d - 2 r \delta - \eps$.
 Then, if a pursuer is guarding $u_i'$ when the escaper is at $u_i$, it will be at least $\eps$ away from the disk centered at $u_{i+1}'$ with radius $r \delta$ when the escaper is at $u_{i+1}$.
 Since the escaper runs to the right at full speed until they can win, such pursuer can never catch up.
 By definition, $\Delta = (m+1)\frac{2r\delta+\eps}{1-r}$.
 We can choose $\eps = \frac{\|e\|}{10 m}$, so that we can choose $\delta$ small enough so that $\Delta < \|e\|/2$ and properties (i) and (ii) are satisfied. \end{proof}

+Next we consider $r=1$ where the pursuers and escaper have equal speeds.
+In the case of one pursuer, the escaper can always win by shortcutting across a convex vertex.
+But multiple pursuers can win in some cases:

-\begin{theorem} If $r=1$, and the exterior of the polygon can be divided into $n_\pursuer$ convex regions that cover the boundary of the polygon, then the pursuers can win in the exterior model. \end{theorem}
+\begin{proposition} If $r=1$, and the exterior of the polygon can be divided into $n_\pursuer$ convex regions that cover the boundary of the polygon, then the pursuers can win in the exterior model. \end{proposition}

-\begin{proof} Each pursuer can stay in one region, staying at the closest point in that region to the current escaper position (satisfying the no-look-ahead constraint).
+\begin{proof} Each pursuer can stay in one region, staying at the closest point in that region to the current escaper position (satisfying the nonbranching-lookahead constraint).
 The closest point in a convex region to the escaper cannot move faster than the escaper can, so the pursuers can keep up with this strategy (speed-limit constraint).
 If the escaper reaches the boundary, there is a pursuer region containing that boundary, and therefore a pursuer at the closest point in that region to the escaper, which is the escaper's location itself.
 So, the escaper cannot escape. \end{proof}

 \begin{corollary} If $r=1$, the escaper domain is a polygon $P$ with $n$ vertices, and $n_\pursuer=n$, then pursuers can win. \end{corollary}